Written fixed quotes within the hour·Fully insured to £2.5m

 The questions we get asked most before a Dorset, Somerset or Wiltshire move, and the shortcuts we've learnt running in-house removal crews across this patch.

 Most pre-move questions fall into four buckets: pricing and what's included, insurance and access, packing and special items, and timing for long-distance and storage.
 The accordion below answers the lot.
-Anything still missing, ring Connor on 01747 637070 or get a written fixed quote in two working hours from our quote form.
+Anything still missing, ring Connor on 01747 637070 or get a written fixed quote within the hour from our quote form.

-Most customers get a written fixed quote back within two working hours.
+Most customers get a written fixed quote back within the hour.
 If we need to do a video survey first, we'll book that in within a day.

 Yes, public liability up to £2.5 million and goods in transit up to £50,000 per load.
 We can send proof of cover before the move.